google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

     @import url(print.css) print;

-The logic that applies to media queries is not mutually exclusive and any filter that meets that criteria the resulting CSS block will be applied using the standard rules of precedence in CSS.
+The logic that applies to media queries is not mutually exclusive, and for any filter that meets that criteria the resulting CSS block is applied using the standard rules of precedence in CSS.

 ### Apply media queries based on viewport size

-Media queries enable us to create a responsive experience, where specific styles are applied to small screens, large screens and anywhere in between.
+Media queries enable us to create a responsive experience where specific styles are applied to small screens, large screens, and anywhere in between.
 The media query syntax allows for the creation of rules that can be applied depending on device characteristics.